bieyuanxi/bevy_learn/src/introduce_code/state.md

 # State Introduce
 `State` allows you to define your app state.
-You can do sth before/after state changed.
+You can access current state, set a new state.
+Or do sth between state transition.

+Only one instance of each different state type is created in bevy.
+You will know why after reading the rest.

 ## How to use